Cary Cronenwett

 Cary Cronenwett is an American transgender writer, director, and producer born in Oklahoma.
-He is most well known for directing Maggots and Men (2009), Peace of Mind (2015), and Valencia (2013).
+He is most well known for directing Maggots and Men (2009), Valencia (2013) and Peace of Mind (2015).
 Cronenwett's films vary from documentaries to short films.
 In addition to working behind the camera, Cronenwett has also starred in a video entitled Sexperimental 90s (2000).
 Cronenwett has been cited as one of the leading directors within the LGBTQ community focusing upon trans sexuality.

 Early life and education

 Cary Cronenwett was born in Oklahoma but moved to San Francisco, California, where he lived for most of his adult life.
 Cronenwett graduated from Evergreen State College in Olympia, Washington in 1993 with a Bachelor of Arts Degree.
-After this, he went on to study Film and Video at the California Institute of the Arts, where he graduated with a Masters of fine Art (MFA).
+After this, he went on to study Film and Video at the California Institute of the Arts, where he graduated with a Masters of Fine Art (MFA).

 Personal life

 Cronenwett transitioned from female to male after he moved to the Bay Area in 1993.
 He currently resides in Los Angeles.
+He was previously known as Oakie Treadwell and Cary Treadwell Cronenwett during the release of Maggots and Men.